100 Million Americans Carry Medical Debt (2026)

 Source: Bureau of Labor Statistics, Consumer Price Index — Medical Care (CUSR0000SAM) and All Items (computed from premium).
 Monthly, not seasonally adjusted.

 The healthcare inflation premium measures the gap between Medical Care CPI and overall CPI.
 A positive value means healthcare costs are rising faster than the general price level.
-As of 2026-03, the premium reads +-0.1 percentage points.
-The five-year average (2019-2023) was -1.4 points — lower than the long-run norm because the 2021-2022 inflation surge temporarily pushed overall CPI above healthcare inflation.
+As of 2026-05, the premium reads −1.6pp.
+The five-year average (2019-2023) was -1.4 points — lower than the long-run norm because the 2021-2022 inflation surge pushed overall CPI above healthcare inflation, and the gap has not yet flipped back.

 The premium peaked at 5.2 points in 2009 07, during the Great Recession.
 That's the pattern worth watching.
 Overall prices were falling.
 Healthcare costs continued rising.
 Income shrank while the one expense category that cannot be deferred kept climbing.
-The premium's return to positive territory in 2024-2025 suggests the same structural dynamic is reasserting itself.
+The premium has spent extended stretches at or below zero in past cycles too — the long-run direction is upward, not the quarter-by-quarter sign.
 Healthcare doesn't care what the rest of the economy is doing.

 Healthcare Inflation Premium (Medical CPI minus Overall CPI, pp)